Shifting Gears on Tough Saltwater Gamefish

-The first step in de-mystifying two speed reels is to understand their basic concept and application.
-The retrieve ratio on a single speed reel might be 4:1, 5:1 even 6:1, meaning the spool revolves four or five or six times for each turn of the handle.
+The first step in de-mystifying two-speed reels is to understand their basic concept and application.
+The retrieve ratio on a single-speed reel might be 4:1, 5:1 even 6:1, meaning the spool revolves four, five or six times for each turn of the handle.
 A reel like this brings in a lot of line with each turn, which is great when cranking a jig or trying to catch up with a fast-charging fish.
-High gear ratio turns into a negative, however, when a big tuna, marlin or other tough gamefish turns stubborn and decides to “dog it” deep.
+High-gear ratio turns into a negative, however, when a big tuna, marlin or other tough gamefish turns stubborn and decides to “dog it” deep.

 The same idea applies to fishing, especially for saltwater anglers who like to do battle with big, stubborn tuna, shark, marlin, or other tough gamefish.
 A reel needs to have a relatively fast retrieve ratio for that majority of the time where you’re not hooked up or hooked into a fresh, hot fish that’s likely to turn around and charge the boat.

 Reel speed is your ally in these situations, but it quickly turns into a negative when the dynamics of the fight change.
 When things get tough, what you need is the winch-like power of a low retrieve ratio.
 When a big fish turns the side of its body towards you and starts swimming in circles, the battle often degrades into a tug-of-war where neither side seems to be gaining ground.
 The biggest problem is that about the time the fish is ready to give up, the angler is so spent he has no strength left to finish the job.